Khu-nCino/scratchboard-tray/README.md

 ## Download

-You can download the latest version of Scratchboard [here](https://github.com/gabriel-keith/scratchboard-tray/releases/tag/v2.0.0).
+You can download the latest version of Scratchboard [here](https://github.com/gabriel-keith/scratchboard-tray/releases/tag/v3.0.0).

 ## Setup

 #### Dependencies

-[NodeJs](https://nodejs.org/en/) and [SFDX](https://developer.salesforce.com/tools/sfdxcli) are required for scratchboard to work.
+This project can mostly function without sfdx installed but [NodeJs](https://nodejs.org/en/) and [SFDX](https://developer.salesforce.com/tools/sfdxcli) are still required to use the login functionality.
 Using [nvm](https://github.com/nvm-sh/nvm) to manage your node version is supported.

 #### SFDX Binary Path